Does your SaaS business tend to sell its subscriptions in bulk?

 Replace widgets with SaaS users, gigabytes, or any units offered by your own business and the revenue difference is clear.

-Which SaaS businesses stand to benefit from tiered pricing?
+Which businesses stand to benefit from tiered pricing SaaS models?

 Tiered pricing isn’t right for every SaaS business, but it could be right for yours.
 It’s a pricing strategy that’s often most effective when your business has a captive market that views your product or service as essential.

 This might explain why many highly successful businesses like Squarespace, HubSpot, Crazy Egg, and Price Intelligently have chosen a tiered pricing SaaS model for their products.
 In fact, tiered pricing is one of the most common SaaS billing models today.

 How do you position your SaaS product as essential?
 It all boils down to perceived value.